-We look at Hilary's complaint when she finds that she isn't covered under the terms of her lifetime care policy, after a fall meant she needed full-time care in a nursing home.
+Hilary complains to us when she finds that she isn’t covered under the terms of her lifetime care policy, after a fall meant she needed full-time care in a nursing home.

 Hilary had a lifetime care policy, which would pay a monthly benefit if she was unable to do three of a list of six defined activities of daily living, like being able to feed and dress herself.

 She was admitted to hospital following a fall.
 On discharge from the hospital, it was decided that she was unable to return home and would need full-time care in a nursing home.
-So she made a claim was made under the policy.
+So she made a claim under the policy.